Chapter 1. European demand

 1.7.2.
 Restitutio in integrum

-TheA122 EPC is applicable to the extension period of 6 monthsbut can not be requested before (eg to avoid paying the surcharge), because the deadline is not a deadline.
+TheA122 EPC is applicable to the extension period of 6 months, but can not be requested before (eg to avoid paying the surcharge), because the time limit is not a delay.

-If the agent sends several registered letters to his client (he has little knowledge of the law EP), unfortunately to a wrong address, restitutio may be requested (J5 / 13).
+If the agent sends several registered letters to his client (this one has no knowledge of EP law), unfortunately to a wrong address, restitutio can be requested (J5 / 13).

 Section 1.8.
-End of payment of renewal fees at the EPO
+End of the payment of the annual fees with the EPO and the EPO

 National Offices are competent from the mention of the grant of the patent (A141 (1) EPC).

-If annual fees are due in 2 months from the date on which the mention of the grant of the patent has been published in the European Patent Bulletin, such renewal fees shall be deemed to have been validly paid if they have been valid within that period.
+If annual fees are due in 2 months as from the date on which the mention of the grant of the patent has been published in the European Patent Bulletin, those annual fees shall be deemed to have been validly paid if they have been within that period of time.
 2 months (A141 (2) EPC).

 Section 1.9.
 Special cases